-Dicamba is a highly volatile herbicide that tends to drift from its origin to other surrounding areas, damaging farmland.
-Dicamba’s brand names include XtendiMax (a newer formulation made by Monsanto), FeXapan (by DuPont), and Engenia (by BASF).
-According to the National Pesticide Information Center, more than 1,100 herbicide products contain dicamba; it has damaged more than 3 million acres of farmland.
+Dicamba is a highly volatile herbicide that tends to drift from its origin to surrounding areas, damaging farmland in the process.
+According to the National Pesticide Information Center, more than 1,100 herbicide products contain dicamba.
+Dicamba’s brand names include FeXapan (by DuPont), Engenia (by BASF), and XtendiMax (a relatively new formulation by Bayer’s Monsanto).

 A BRIEF HISTORY OF DICAMBA

-Until recently, due to its high volatility, dicamba was not approved for use on crops.
-Monsanto’s Roundup has been the pesticide of choice for several decades—approximately 90 percent of all U.S. soy, cotton, and corn plants are glyphosate-resistant genetically modified crops, or, they’re Roundup-resistant.
+Due to its high volatility, dicamba was not approved for use on crops until fairly recently.
+Monsanto’s Roundup has been the pesticide of choice for several decades—approximately 90% of all U.S. soy, cotton, and corn plants are glyphosate-resistant genetically modified crops, or they’re Roundup-resistant.

 The resulting drift led to massive crop yield losses.
-More than 200,000 acres in Arkansas, Missouri, and Tennessee were damaged by dicamba last year.
-This year’s damage has dwarfed that acreage and led to restrictions in several states.
+More than 200,000 acres in Arkansas, Missouri, and Tennessee were damaged by dicamba in 2017.
+The damage in the following year dwarfed that acreage and led to restrictions in several states.
 Farmers have filed hundreds of complaints about dicamba in at least 21 states.
-Arkansas voted to restrict its use for 120 days, and may ban the herbicide in 2018.
+Arkansas voted to restrict its use for 120 days, and later banned the herbicide.

-These new dicamba formulations were supposed to be safer and less prone to drift than older versions.
-But if that’s the case, why have farmers filed thousands of complaints?
+These new dicamba formulations were supposed to be safer and less prone to drift than older versions, but they weren’t.

-If the newly approved dicamba formulations had succeeded in reducing volatility, we should not have seen widespread damage to dicamba-vulnerable crops from 2017 onwards.
+If the newly-approved dicamba formulations had succeeded in reducing volatility, we would not have seen widespread damage to dicamba-vulnerable crops.
+But we have.